Located less than two hours from downtown Vancouver, the attraction features amazing water slides and tons of

-In normal years, included with the Night Sliding cost of admission is access to the free concerts.
+Included with the Night Sliding cost of admission is access to the free concerts.
 Bands that have performed in previous years are Swamp Honey, Pleasant Trees, Ezra Kwizera, North Country Gentlemen and Terrance Richmond (from the Love Quest Crew).
-Details about 2022 events are to be confirmed.
+Details about 2023 event is to be confirmed.

 Water Slides at Cultus Lake